Blu-ray Review: Creed II

 After essentially sharing the spotlight with Stallone in the first Creed film, Jordan is the undisputed star of the sequel.
 It’s probably not as rangy of a performance as last time out, but he still goes through a series of up and downs from his ascension as heavyweight king to then being brutalized, followed by the birth of his daughter to learning she’s deaf.
 He also handles the physical aspects exceedingly well, bulking up considerably to move up a weight class.

-While Creed II is solid, it’s not nearly as good as the first one where things felt a lot fresher, and not just because much of the plot here is built from Rocky IV.
-The film undoubtedly misses Ryan Coogler, whose directorial follow up to Creed was steering Black Panther to the first Best Picture nom ever for a superhero movie, as he seemed to have a more unique vision for the series than his replacement Steven Caple Jr.
+While Creed II is solid, it’s not nearly as good as the first one in which things felt a lot fresher, and not just because much of the plot here is built from Rocky IV.
+The film undoubtedly misses Ryan Coogler, whose directorial follow up to Creed was steering Black Panther to the first Best Picture nomination ever for a superhero movie, as he seemed to have a more unique vision for the series than his replacement Steven Caple Jr.

 Along those same lines, Creed II isn’t as nuanced, featuring an ’80s era bad guy that looks like he could’ve portrayed The Mountain on Game of Thrones.
 It just feels like the movie kept dipping into the same sequel cliches the Rocky films fell victim to, and it’s why those got steadily worse and worse following the critically acclaimed (and commercially successful) original.
 And one nitpick: why would the challenger ever have leverage to demand the fight be held in Russia?
 C’mon now.